 On the hunt for Faroese vinyl

-The music industry in the Faroes is huge compared to its small population and there are many music festivals that are organised over the summer months.
+The music industry in the Faroes is huge compared to its small population and there are many music festivals organised over the summer months.
 The best place to discover Faroese artists, both traditional and modern, is the TUTL record shop in the centre of Torshavn.
 The record label behind the store – whose name derives from the Faroese word for murmur – has been producing local artists since 1977 and the shop offers both free coffee and concerts.
 For a taste of Faroese sounds, listen to their playlists on Spotify.

 Traditional making with a modern twist

 Wool is a quintessential material here, and you can find shops selling both yarn and traditional knitwear in most villages around the islands.
-Everything is usually knit by of local women who send their creations to be sold in these communal shops.
+Everything is usually knit by local women who send their creations to be sold in these communal shops.
 Gudrun & Gudrun is a local knitwear brand that has taken this tradition and given it a modern twist.
 Most of their garments are hand knit traditionally in Faroese homes, but some are also knit abroad as a part of programmes aimed at empowering women through craft.
 Their functional and delicate designs are inspired both by Faroese isolation and European fashions.